91ÊÓÆµ¹ÙÍø

 Coated Electrodes for Extended Tool Life: Coated electrodes, such as those with diamond-like carbon (DLC) coatings, offer enhanced wear resistance.
 These coatings provide a protective layer that extends the tool life when machining abrasive composites and alloys, ensuring sustained efficiency and cost-effectiveness.

 The increasing use of EDM in machining exotic alloys and composites has brought about a notable shift in modern manufacturing.
-EDM has adapted to the unique challenges posed by hard, thermally conductive, and abrasive materials through techniques like wire EDM, sinker EDM, and EDM drilling, ensuring precision and efficiency.
+EDM has adapted to the unique challenges posed by hard, thermally conductive, and abrasive materials through techniques like wire EDM, sinker EDM, and EDM drilling, ensuring precision and efficiency.?

 Industries such as aerospace and medical, which demand intricate components from these materials, prefer EDM for its ability to maintain material integrity.
 Ongoing innovation in electrode materials, such as copper-tungsten, enhances EDM's compatibility, promising extended tool life and improved finishes.
 As technology advances, EDM will continue to shape precision manufacturing in diverse industries.